 Forfatter

-Ali Massoud Ansari is the Professor in Modern History with reference to the Middle East at St. Andrews University in Scotland, where he is also the founding director of the Institute for Iranian Studies.
-He is a Member of the British Academy and a Senior Associate Fellow at the Royal United Services Institute.
-Ali Ansari is the author of Iran: A Very Short Introduction (OUP).
+ALI M. ANSARI is a professor of Modern History with reference to Iran at St. Andrews University in Scotland, where he is also the founding director of the Institute of Iranian Studies.
+He is a Fellow of the Royal Society of Edinburgh and a Senior Associate Fellow at the Royal United Services Institute.
+Ansari is the author of Iran: A Very Short Introduction and Iran, Islam and Democracy.